expo/expo/docs/pages/bare/installing-updates.md

 ## Customizing Automatic Setup for iOS

-By default `expo-updates` automatically install the module in the iOS AppDelegate.
-If you want to customize the installation, e.g. to enable updates only in some build variants, you can apply the setup manually.
+By default, `expo-updates` requires no additional setup.
+If you want to customize the installation, e.g. to enable updates only in some build variants, you can instead follow these manual setup steps and then apply any customizations.

 <ConfigurationDiff source="/static/diffs/expo-updates-ios.diff" />

 ## Customizing Automatic Setup for Android

-By default `expo-updates` automatically install the module in the Android MainApplication.java.
-If you want to customize the installation, e.g. to enable updates only in some build variants, you can apply the setup manually.
+By default, `expo-updates` requires no additional setup.
+If you want to customize the installation, e.g. to enable updates only in some build variants, you can instead follow these manual setup steps and then apply any customizations.

 <ConfigurationDiff source="/static/diffs/expo-updates-android.diff" />